Culture & The Arts

 Pasifika

-• We are leading a major Pasifika achievement and engagement strategy in the Upper Riccarton Learning Community Cluster, working with Riccarton High School, Villa Maria College, Riccarton Primary School and Our Lady of Victories Primary School.
+Beyond the school, St Thomas plays a leading role in Pasifika achievement and engagement across the Upper Riccarton Learning Community Cluster, working alongside Riccarton High School, Villa Maria College, Riccarton Primary School, and Our Lady of Victories Primary School.
+We also maintain a close partnership with the University of Canterbury’s Pasifika Talanoa Centre, strengthening connections and opportunities for our Pasifika learners and their families.